sernst/cauldron/README.rst

   - path: The fully-qualified path to the template to be rendered.
   - kwargs: Any keyword arguments that will be use as variable replacements within the template

-- **json**: Adds the specified data to the output display window with the specified key.
-This allows you to make available arbitrary JSON-compatible data to the display for runtime use.
+- **json**: Adds the specified data to the the output display window with the specified key.
+This allows the user to make available arbitrary JSON-compatible data to the display for runtime use.

-  - window_key: The key on the global window object to which this data will be assigned.
-  - data: The data to be assigned to the window object.
-This data must be serializable as JSON data.
+  - kwargs: Each keyword argument is added to the CD.data object with the specified key and value.

 - **latex**: Add a mathematical equation in latex math-mode syntax to the display.
 Instead of the traditional backslash escape character, the @ character is used instead to prevent backslash conflicts with Python strings.
   For example, \delta would be @delta.

   - source: The string representing the latex equation to be rendered.

-- **listing**: An unordered or ordered bulleted list of the specified *source* iterable where each element is converted to a string representation for display.
+- **listing**: An unordered or ordered list of the specified *source* iterable where each element is converted to a string representation for display.

   - source: The iterable to display as a list
   - ordered: Whether or not the list should be ordered.
 If False, which is the default, an unordered bulleted list is created.

 - **markdown**: Renders the source string using markdown and adds the resulting HTML to the display